 Things to do in Quito: Guapulo Park

-This is why when my sister told us about this park we decided we had to go visit.
+When my sister told us about this Park, we decided we had to go explore it.

 About Guapulo Park

-The land was seized by the government and is now open for the public as Guapulo Park.
+The land was seized by the government and is now open to the public as Guapulo Park.

 If you are driving from Cumbaya to Quito, you find one of the two parking lots on the right side after the bridge over the Machangara river.